Cabrera9114/Eduardo-Cabrera-Lopez-AI-Healthcare-Course/README.md

 This repository is organized by module.
 Each module folder contains assignments and a README file that explains what I learned and completed in that section of the course.

 ## Modules Covered
-- Module 1
+- Module 1 – Medical Terminology
-- Module 2
+- Module 2 – Healthcare Data
-- Module 3
+- Module 3 – Clinical Decision Support Systems
-- Module 4
+- Module 4 – AI Diagnostic Tools
-- Module 5
+- Module 5 – Risk Modeling & Prognosis
-- Module 6
+- Module 6 – Population Health Analytics
-- Module 7
+- Module 7 – Responsible Data Science
-- Module 8
+- Module 8 – NLP in Healthcare
-- Module 9
+- Module 9 – Reinforcement Learning

 ## Summary
 This portfolio reflects my progress throughout the course and highlights the skills I developed in AI in Healthcare.